 P.G.
 Diploma in Konkani Language (P.G.D.K.L.)

-1st Year of Study – Comprises of four papers namely, History of Konkani Language, History of Konkani Literature, Konkani Poetry, Konkani Drama.
+1st Year of Study – Comprises of five papers namely, History of Konkani Language, Konkani Prose, Konkani Poetry, Konkani Drama, Konkani Journalism.

-2nd Year of Study – Comprises of yet another four papers namely, Konkani Folklore, Literary Criticism, Linguistics, Comparative Literature and grammar.
+2nd Year of Study – Comprises of yet another Three papers namely, Konkani Folklore, Konkani Grammar, Konkani in Digital media.

 Eligibility: PUC and above.

-2nd Year Rs.1000/-.The fees include dispatch of notes, question papers, evaluation, marks cards and diploma.
+2nd Year Rs.2000/-.The fees include dispatch of notes, question papers, evaluation, marks cards and diploma.
 Fees of the 1st Year with the Registration fees are to be sent in advance.

-Fees outside India for the complete Two-Year Course: Rs.5000/- (to be paid in full and in advance by DD payable to Konkani Institute, SAC, Mangalore)
+Fees outside India for the complete Two-Year Course: Rs.10000/- (to be paid in full and in advance by DD payable to Konkani Institute, SAC, Mangalore / NEFT Transfer:

 Mr Jockim Pinto